park-junha/where-to/README.md

 ## Where To?

-WhereTo is a web broswer extension that replaces your New Tab with a customizable, personalized interface.
+Where To is a web broswer extension that replaces your New Tab with a customizable, personalized interface.

+Where To is currently in alpha.
+You can download it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/where-to/kdhcodpjaffhbbphkahnkbllddjihima)!

 ## Development Server